 Research the going rate for your particular brand and style of china.
 Then, consider selling individual pieces rather than the whole set to maximize your profits.

-Some resale shops such as Play It Again Sports specialize in used fitness equipment.
+Some resale chains such as Play It Again Sports specialize in used fitness equipment.

-However, if you are selling something large like a treadmill, you may have no choice but to have the buyer come to your home for pickup.
-In that case, try to move the item to a garage or entryway to limit a stranger’s access to your house.
+If possible, meet the buyer in a public place rather than having someone come to your home.
+If you are selling something large like a treadmill, try to move the item to a garage or entryway to limit a stranger’s access to your house.
 Also, have a friend — or big dog — home with you at the time of the pickup.

 Some old musical instruments are a dime a dozen, and you’re lucky if you can give them away.
 However, others might have some value.